The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

 It was not until hours later, late into the night, when a still-wide-awake Pascal felt the pinging sensation of an incoming Farspeak spell.

-For nearly a minute, silence reigned across the channel as neither he nor Sylviane spoke.
+He rushed, mentally of course, to open up the channel from his receiving end.
+Yet for nearly a minute, silence reigned across the channel as neither he nor Sylviane spoke.

 It was the one opening that Pascal did not know how to respond to.
 Should he offer to take the blame for their last call, or should he accept her sympathy?